API#

 copy_outputs_to_cpu()[source]#

-Copy output contents to CPU (if on another device).
-No-op if already on the CPU.
+Copy output contents to CPU.

 get_outputs()[source]#